MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-41-Security-Futures-Products/subpart-E-Customer-Accounts-Margin-Requirements/section-41.41.md

 (ii) Provides the customer with the disclosures described in paragraph (b)(1) above.

-(d) *Recordkeeping requirements.* The Commission's recordkeeping rules set forth in §§ 1.31, 1.32, 1.35, 1.36, 1.37, 4.23, 4.33, 18.05 and 190.06 of this chapter shall apply to security futures product transactions and positions in a futures account (as that term is defined in § 1.3 of this chapter).
-These rules shall not apply to security futures product transactions and positions in a securities account (as that term is defined in § 1.3 of this chapter); *provided,* that the SEC's recordkeeping rules apply to those transactions and positions.
+(d) *Recordkeeping requirements.* The Commission's recordkeeping rules set forth in §§ 1.31, 1.32, 1.35, 1.36, 1.37, 4.23, 4.33, and 18.05 of this chapter shall apply to security futures product transactions and positions in a futures account (as that term is defined in § 1.3 of this chapter).
+The rules in the preceding sentence shall not apply to security futures product transactions and positions in a securities account (as that term is defined in § 1.3 of this chapter); provided, that the SEC's recordkeeping rules apply to those transactions and positions.

 (e) *Reports to customers.* The Commission's reporting requirements set forth in §§ 1.33 and 1.46 of this chapter shall apply to security futures product transactions and positions in a futures account (as that term is defined in § 1.3 of this chapter).
 These rules shall not apply to security futures product transactions and positions in a securities account (as that term is defined in § 1.3 of this chapter); *provided,* that the SEC's rules set forth in §§ 240.10b-10 and 240.15c3-2 of this chapter regarding delivery of confirmations and account statements apply to those transactions and positions.

 (f) *Segregation of customer funds.* All money, securities, or property held to margin, guarantee or secure security futures products held in a futures account, or accruing to customers as a result of such products, are subject to the segregation requirements of section 4d of the CEA and the rules thereunder.

 [67 FR 58297, Sept.
 13, 2002, as amended at 83 FR 7997, Feb.
-23, 2018]
+23, 2018; 86 FR 19421, Apr.
+13, 2021]